Pennsylvania: ELL Resources

-As of the 2016-2017 school year, Pennsylvania’s schools were home to more than 56,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Pennsylvania were Spanish, Chinese, Arabic, Nepali, and Vietnamese.
+Pennsylvania’s schools are home to more than 61,000 English language learners who speak 200+ languages.
+In recent years, the most common five languages spoken by ELLs in Pennsylvania have been Spanish, Chinese, Arabic, Nepali, and Vietnamese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Pennsylvania is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2006.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.

 Pennsylvania Department of Education